 The beach of Su Giudeu, also known as the beach of S’Abba Durci (freshwater beach), is a long stretch of sand that together with Porto Campana forms the impressive dune formation of Spartivento, one of the largest in southern Sardinia.

 Su Giudeu is so fascinating that it has been a shooting location of films and television commercials several times.

 After Capo Spartivento, another wonder awaits us.
 The beach of Tuerredda, which enters the beautiful sea in front of Capo Malfatano is shown in many advertising images of Sardinia.
 We suggest you stop here or in the beautiful nearby Piscinni, Campionna or Budelli, where this beautiful stretch of coast ends on the edge of the military area of Capo Teudada.

-Towards Cagliari, the city of the sun
+Towards Cagliari, the capital and main city of the south Sardinia coast

 On the 5th day of this itinerary, you can return to Cagliari by travelling from Teulada to Domusdemaria.
 In the 15 or so curved kilometres that separate these places, you will pass rugged hills close to various Nuraghi, and then join the SS 195 that leads to Cagliari.
 Depending on the time available, once you arrive in the city, you can visit various points of interest in Cagliari.
 It is always recommended to visit Marina or Castello.
 From Porta Cristina, it is possible to look southwest, towards the stretch of coast that we just left.

 South Sardinia coast by camper